Payroll & Billing in Time Processing

 Before showing you how this will display in Time Processing, let's look at where to you can set your preference.

 From the homepage of eTime Xpress, go to Configuration > Company Branch > Branch Bill/Pay Settings > File > Preferences.
-Here, you can select the distribution of your hours by Shift Start Date or Calendar Date.
+Here, you can select the distribution of your hours by Shift Start Date or Calendar Date (Midnight Cutoff).

 Shift Start Date in Preferences in Bill/Pay Settings in eTime Xpress

-In contrast, let's look at how it displays when we switch the setting to Calendar Date.
+In contrast, let's look at how it displays when we switch the setting to Midnight cutoff.

 You're also given the option to your Shift Break Allocation.
 It is currently set to even, which means however many hours fall on each day, the break time will be split evenly across the two days.
 Oher options include proportionally, current day, next day or middle of shift.